UnitTestBot/.github/profile/README.md

 ### 🙃 Program synthesis

 We investigate approaches to synthesizing code for solving practical problems.
-For example, UnitTestBot is capable of [generating human-readable test method bodies](https://github.com/UnitTestBot/UTBotJava/pull/1030) based on public API rather than Reflection.
+For example, UnitTestBot is able to [generate human-readable test method bodies](https://github.com/UnitTestBot/UTBotJava/pull/1030) based on public API rather than Reflection.

 We also develop the [genui](https://github.com/UnitTestBot/genui) project — a tool for automatic UI generation.
 In our research, we [elaborate](https://icfp22.sigplan.org/details/minikanren-2022-papers/3/On-a-Declarative-Guideline-Directed-UI-Layout-Synthesis) ways to automatically